hush-shell/hush/book/src/intro/basic-constructs.md

 ## *For* loops

-*For* loops are statements, and opposed to the *While* loop, it does not expect a condition.
-First, it expects a variable name, which will be scoped to the loop's body.
-Second, it expects an iterator function.
+*For* loops are also statements, but opposed to *While* loops, they do not expect a boolean condition.
+First, they expect a variable name, which will be scoped to the loop's body.
+Second, they expect an iterator function.

 An iterator function is a function that may be called repeatedly without arguments, and always returns a dictionary with at least one field:
 - `finished`: a boolean indicating whether the loop should stop.